pionere/devilutionX/docs/installing.md

 **Requires RetroFW 2.0+.**

-- Copy [Diablo 1](https://github.com/pionere/devilutionX/releases/download/devilx-nightly/diablo-nightly-retrofw.opk) or [Hellfire](https://github.com/pionere/devilutionX/releases/download/devilx-nightly/hellfire-nightly-retrofw.opk) OPK file to the apps directory.
+- Copy the downloaded opk file to the apps directory
 - Copy the MPQ files to `~/.local/share/diasurgical/devilution`

 `~` is your home directory, `/home/retrofw` by default.